Find blues, soul and cocktails inspired by the notorious historic locals of Potts Point at this neighbourhood speakeasy.

 It's clear from the 'Keep Sydney Open' sign posted in the doorway — Jangling Jack's couldn't care less about lockout laws.

 This New Orleans-inspired "dream bar" from owners Orlan Erin Raleigh and Jon Ruttan (founder and former owner of Mojo Record Bar) has actualised into Sydney's own dream venue, boasting a relaxed vibe, a cocktail for every palate and a solid late-night menu that seamlessly serves snacks, share plates and even a full-on steak dinner ($28).
 It's dimly lit and moody in all the right ways, while appealing to crowds from suburban dads (self-proclaimed, by the way) to Kings Cross regulars.
 The narrow space stretches back along the gorgeous bar, lit with speakeasy-style lamp shades and surrounded by 1930s blues posters.
-Patrons have the option to chill at high tables, lounge in the back booths or take advantage of the best spot in the house and dine at the bar.
+Patrons have the option to sit at high tables, lounge in the back booths or take advantage of the best spot in the house and dine at the bar.
 In all aspects, this place is cool without being pretentious.

 It's really no surprise from this ace team; Raleigh and Ruttan have got bar manager Adam Cork (ex-The Hazy Rose) working alongside ex-Fat Rupert's chef David Ferreira, who serves food until 1am.
 He's a regular legend in our books for just that reason.